 All members of staff on leaving DABVJB are requested to complete an exit questionnaire including equalities questions.
 The responses in these questionnaires are considered.
-During 2020/21 two members of staff left.
+During 2022/23 twelve members of staff left but only two responses were received

-Due to the low numbers involved it would not be appropriate to publish the equalities data.
+Due to the low numbers involved it would not be appropriate to publish the equalities data however no equalities issues were raised by either respondent in their feedback.